ENTR 250. Legal Landscape of Entrepreneurship. (3 Credits)

 ENTR 290.
 Social Entrepreneurship.
 (3 Credits)

-focuses within a Christian context to identify and address social and global challenges.
+This course focuses within a Christian context to identify and address social and global challenges.
 Students will apply innovation, creativity, critical thinking, and risk-taking to solve various challenges from an entrepreneurial perspective.
 Business skills such as planning, opportunity analysis, financial management, forecasting, and resourcefulness are critical elements of this course.
-3 credits.

 ENTR 362.
 Planning New Ventures.
 (3 Credits)

-presents students interested in starting their own business or non-profit enterprise an opportunity to learn how to write and present a business plan, include market analysis, financial projections, and operating plan.
-3 credits.
+This course presents students interested in starting their own business or non-profit enterprise an opportunity to learn how to write and present a business plan, include market analysis, financial projections, and operating plan.

 ENTR 390.
 Entrepreneurship Practicum.
 (3 Credits)